Game drives and walks

-Guests staying at Shindzela Tented Camp have the option of two safari activities per day:
+Guests staying at Shindzela Tented Camp can enjoy the following safari activities:

-Should you wish to participate in a morning walking safari, please speak to your guide upon arrival in camp to arrange this.
+Important: Should you wish to participate in a morning walking safari, please chat to your guide upon arrival in camp to arrange this.

 Our open Land Cruisers can comfortably accommodate 10 guests per vehicle.
 A maximum of 8 guests are allowed on a walking safari.

-There are ample opportunities to stop during a game drive or a walk to examine interesting features of the environment, observe animals and generally learn more about the African bush.
+There is ample opportunity to stop during a game drive or a walk to examine interesting features of the environment, observe animals and generally learn more about the African bush.

-Photography is allowed on all activities, but under the guidance of your safari guide.
+Photography is allowed during all activities, but under the guidance of the safari guides.

-The game drives – one drive early morning and one late afternoon and early evening last for approximately 3 to 3.5 hours, depending on animal movements, and are conducted in the Timbavati Private Nature Reserve on Shindzela’s traversing concession.
+We offer two game drives a day – one drive early morning and one late afternoon and early evening, lasting for approximately 3 to 3.5 hours, depending on animal movements.

-Since we operate in a private concession area, we are permitted to drive off-road into the bush in search of predators or unusual sightings; and – depending on sightings – we can stay out later on activities, including during late-afternoon/night drives.
+Since we operate within a private concession area, we are permitted to drive off-road into the bush to follow predators or for unusual sightings; we can stay out longer during activities (depending on the animal sightings), including late-afternoon/early evening drives.

-For their own safety and enjoyment, guests participating in game drives should adhere strictly to the instructions given by the guides.
+For your own safety and enjoyment, guests participating in walking trails should adhere strictly to the instructions given by the guides.
+All those wishing to participate in walking safaris should be in a good physical condition and understand and speak English

 Summer/winter (times may vary. depending on the season and animal activity):